georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 And we will refer to these hyperreal numbers as *standard*.
 This directly equips the hyperreals with neutral elements for addition, $\*0$, and multiplication, $\*1$.

-You may remember this alternating sequences that we looked at earlier:
+You may also remember this alternating sequences that we looked at earlier:

 $$ (0, 1, 0, 1, 0, 1, \ldots ),$$

-It directly proves the cleverness of the ultrafilter constrution.
+It directly shows the cleverness of the ultrafilter construction.
 This sequence overlaps with the real number $\*0$ on all the even sites, and with the real $\*1$ on all the odd sites.
 From our discussion of ultrafilters, we know that the set of even numbers, $\mathbb{N}_e$, and the set of odd numbers, $\mathbb{N}_o$ *cannot* belong to the same ultrafilter.
 This means that for some choice of ultrafilter, the alternating sequence will belong to the $\*0$ equivalence class, and in others it may belong to the $\*1$ class.

 ### Infinitesimals

-The hyperreals also contain a lot of numbers in the vicinity of such standard numbers.
+The hyperreals also contain a lot of numbers in the vicinity of the standard numbers.
 Consider for example the hyperreal $s = [\underline{s}]$ defined by the sequence,

 $$ \underline{s} = (r + 1/j)_{j=1}^\infty $$

 This sequence only intersects sample sequences from the standard number classes a *finite* number of times.
 This makes the corresponding hyperreal number, $s = [\underline{s}]$, decidedly *non-standard*.
 It is easy to show that $\langle *x < s \rangle = \mathbb{N}$.
 More interestingly $s$ squeezes in between $\*x$ and any other standard number $y > x$, because $\langle s < y \rangle \in U$.

 The difference between those two hyperreal numbers, $s - \*x$, is now smaller than any positive real number, and we may refer to it as *infinitesimal*.
-Note that there exists a whole plethora of well-ordered infinitesimals, such that we may say that one is larger than the other and vice versa.
+Note that there exist a whole plethora of well-ordered infinitesimals, such that we may say that one is larger than the other and vice versa.
 When two hyperreal numbers, $s$ and $r$, are separated by an infinitesimal, we write that $s \simeq r$.

 We can then introduce two useful functions.
-First is the *halo* of a given hyperreal,
+First comes the *halo* of a given hyperreal,

 $$\mathrm{hal}(r) = \{ s \in *\mathbb{R} : s \simeq r\} $$